Despite acquiring SolarCity in 2016, Tesla is still pretty much an automaker that relies substantially on automotive revenue.

 The above chart shows that Tesla still pretty much relies heavily on its automotive sector for growth.

 In another perspective, Tesla is counting on the success of the Model 3 for its survival.

 As pointed out by Elon Musk, CEO of Tesla, “Without Model 3, Tesla will not survive.”

 In short, if Tesla’s Model 3 failed to generate the expected volumes, Tesla would have not existed today.

 As of now, there are still plenty of risks in buying Tesla stock.

-For one, Tesla is still pretty much counting on a single product for growth, which in this case, is the Model 3.
+For one, Tesla is still pretty much relying on a single product for its survival, which in this case, is the Model 3.

 Tesla’s Automotive Gross Margin – Quarterly

 Tesla’s automotive gross margin hovers around the 20% level as shown in the chart.

 In recent quarters, Tesla’s automotive gross margin has been strengthening, reaching as much as 28% as of Q2 2021, a record high for the company.